Workspace beta is live — BYO-LLM chat wired to 57 SEC tools. Try it free →

 FROM fact fa

-JOIN references r USING (entity_id)
+JOIN references r ON fa.entity_id = r.cik

 WHERE r.symbol = 'AAPL'